 - Got a sunburn?
 Apply a thin paste of baking soda and water to your burned area to sooth your pain.

 - If you happen to hunt birds, you’ll find the feathers come off easier if, when you scald them, you add baking soda to the boiling water.
 This will also help clean the flesh.

-- Baking soda works well as a natural “Rani-X” type solution on windshields.
-Poor baking soda on your windshield and then wipe with a wet cloth, both inside and out.
+- Baking soda works well as a natural “Rain-X” type solution on windshields.
+Pour baking soda on your windshield and then wipe with a wet cloth, both inside and out.

 - Works well as a dry cleaning agent on such things as back packs and other canvas materials.

 - One part baking soda mixed with two parts ground oatmeal makes a great facial scrub.

 - Works well to clean hair brushes, which get very oily over time from your hair if not cleaned at least one a month.

 - Baking soda makes a great natural shampoo/conditioner agent.
 It will remove the oil from your hair and clean it as well as make it soft.